Tempera: Egg tempera

 The most common form of classical tempera painting is "egg tempera".
 For this form most often only the contents of the egg yolk is used.
 The white of the egg and the membrane of the yolk are discarded (the membrane of the yolk is dangled over a receptacle and punctured to drain off the liquid inside).
 The egg yolk is diluted with water and used with pigment.
 Some kind of remedy is always added in different proportions.
 One recipe uses vinegar as a preservative, but only in small quantities, as vinegar will discolour pigments such as ultramarine.
 A few drops of vinegar will keep the solution for a week, but it is better to prepare fresh paint on a daily basis.
-Some egg tempera schools use different mixtures of egg yolk and water, usually the ratio of yolk to water is 1:3; other recipes offer white wine (1 part yolk, 2 parts wine).
+Some egg tempera schools use different mixtures of egg yolk and water.
+Usually the ratio of yolk to water is 1:3, but other recipes use white wine (1 part yolk, 2 parts wine).

 Powdered pigment, or pigment that has been ground in distilled water, is placed onto a palette or bowl and mixed with a roughly equal volume of the binder.
 Some pigments require slightly more binder, some require less.

 When used to paint icons on church walls, liquid myrrh is sometimes added to the mixture to give the paint a pleasing odor, particularly as worshippers may find the egg tempera somewhat pungent for quite some time after completion.
 The paint mixture has to be constantly adjusted to maintain a balance between a "greasy" and "watery" consistency by adjusting the amount of water and yolk.
 As tempera gradually dries on the palette, the artist will add some water to preserve the consistency and to balance the thickening of the yolk on contact with air.
 Once prepared, the paint cannot be stored.
-As such, tubed egg tempera tends to be Tempera Grassa, as it must contain several preservatives such as oil.
+As such, tubed egg tempera tends to be tempera grassa, using a 1:1 ratio of oil and egg yolk, as it must contain several preservatives such as oil.
 Egg tempera is water-resistant, but not waterproof.
 Different preparations use the egg white instead of the yolk or even the whole egg for a different effect.
 Other additives such as oil and wax emulsions can modify the medium.
 Egg tempera is not a flexible paint and requires stiff boards; painting on canvas will cause cracks to form and chips of paint to fall off.

 Egg tempera paint should be cured for at least 3 months, up to 6 months.
 The surface is susceptible to scratches during the curing process, but will become much more durable after curing.
 Egg tempera paintings are not normally framed behind glass, as the glass can trap moisture and lead to the growth of mold.

 Tempera grassa

-Adding oil in no more than a 1:1 ratio with the egg yolk by volume produces a water-soluble medium with many of the color effects of oil paint, although it cannot be painted thickly as it would crack.
+Adding oil in no more than a 1:1 ratio with the egg yolk by volume produces a water-soluble medium with many of the color effects of oil paint, although it cannot be painted thickly as it will crack.
 Tempera grassa was detected in several Renaissance paintings by artists such as Botticelli.